vnohhf/extinction_coefficient/README.md

 ~~~

 # Quick Start
-To get a single value extinction or reddening coefficients obtained when temperature and extinction are not considered, just input mode='simple':
+To get a single value extinction or reddening coefficients obtained when temperature and extinction are not considered, just put mode = 'simple':
 ~~~python
 extinction_coeffcient('g', mode='simple')
 extinction_coeffcient('BP-RP', mode='simple')